Menu

 Sense the System

 The Gardener craft is about being innately aware of the systemic and emergent nature of our reality.
-It is about noticing agents, relationships, dynamics, rules, patterns, structures, and underlying beliefs in the external world–and it is about recognizing how those dynamics mirror our inner world through the expression of our fears, dreams and desires.
+Gardeners notice dynamics, relationships, patterns, and underlying beliefs in the external world—and they understand how our inner landscapes are reflected in the world around us.

 Applying the Gardener craft is about honing the ability to comprehend and make sense of systems.
 It is about being present and aware of how we shape our reality, and it involves pinpointing nuanced ways in which we might intervene in a system in order to shape it.